Why does God Allow Evil? Click here: /Apologeticshtml/Why Does God Allow Evil 0908.htm

 Eric V. Snow

 Let’s give a historical political analogy of how the meanings of symbols can’t be arbitrarily reassigned.
-Right now, mentally bring up a picture of a swastika in your own mind.
-Think of an old movie or TV show about Nazi Germany.
-Now, pretend someone claims this symbol now represents enduring peace, international brotherhood, and racial harmony.
+Right now, mentally bring up a picture of a swastika in your own mind, such as from an old movie or TV show about Nazi Germany.
+Now pretend someone claims this symbol now represents enduring peace, international brotherhood, and racial harmony.
 Presumably, you would say that’s crazy.
 Intuitively, you would feel that symbols have enduring meanings that can’t be erased.
 Yet, before World War II, some Indians had traditionally used this symbol in America.
-Sometimes the Campfire Girls even used it in Indian costumes that their young members wore.
+Sometimes the Campfire Girls even used it on Indian costumes that their young members wore.
 But it’s completely hopeless at this point to reverse and erase the meaning assigned to the swastika by the actions of Hitler’s regime.
 The swastika is a symbol of racism, war, and oppression; it can’t be changed.
 The same goes for the customs long used to celebrate Christmas.

 2. Christmas and Easter are alternative celebrations designed to divert the pagans from being pagan.

-Traditional Christian church, when it invented Christmas in the fourth century, aimed to divert the heathen from celebrating the Saturnalia and the Brumalia in Rome, which were celebrated by all sorts of drunken, sexualized parties, outright orgies, societal role reversals, with slaves acting like masters, gift exchanges, and public street demonstrations.
-Both Augustus and Claudius tried to shorten it (to 3 days and to 5 days), but backed down when facing massive revolts by the masses.
+The traditional Christian church, when it invented Christmas in the fourth century, aimed to divert the heathen from celebrating the Saturnalia and the Brumalia in Rome, which were celebrated by all sorts of drunken, sexualized parties, societal role reversals, with slaves acting like masters, gift exchanges, and public street demonstrations.
+Both Augustus and Claudius tried to shorten it (to 3 days and to 5 days), but backed down when facing massive resistance by the masses.
 It’s no wonder that the Catholic church tried to co-opt the day rather than attack it head-on after the time of Constantine and the Edict of Milan (313 A.D.)
 The church accepted and tolerated in its own traditions these pagan customs.
 There’s no serious historical evidence the Catholic Church tried to stop this from happening in many areas of practice and doctrine.
 They even picked the day (December 25) that the rival god Sol Invictus was celebrated on to be Christ’s birthday.
 But that date was a historical falsehood, even a lie.
 After all, if we are going to go by what the bible itself teaches, the date of Jesus' birth couldn't have been in winter because the shepherds wouldn't have been in the fields then nor would have the Romans conducted a census at that time of the year either.
-Most likely Jesus was born in the autumn, perhaps on the Feast of Trumpets (Rosh Hashanah) or during the Feast of Tabernacles, since those holy days celebrate His return in advance; for his birth to occur during those holy days would constitute a foreshadowing of what is to come more fully the second time around.
+Most likely Jesus was born in the autumn, perhaps on the Feast of Trumpets (Rosh Hashanah) or during the Feast of Tabernacles (Sukkot), since those holy days celebrate His return and its effects in advance; for his birth to occur during those holy days would constitute a foreshadowing of what is to come more fully the second time around, as per the prophetic principle of duality.
 So why was this date chosen, other than because of the influence of pagan celebrations at the same time of the year?

-The rowdy customs used to celebrate the Saturnalia, similar to those of Carnival, which featured the inversions of the social hierarchy for a brief season and the inevitable lord of misrule, were carried over into Christmas' celebration.
+The rowdy customs used to celebrate the Saturnalia, similar to those of Carnival in the springtime, were carried over into Christmas's celebration.
 For this reason the Puritans of England under Cromwell and in Massachusetts banned the celebration of the holiday in the 17th century.
 Although Western culture since the 19th century has worked to paste a better image over the holiday, such as due to the broad influence of Dickens' "A Christmas Carol" to make it more family oriented, the rowdy side never has gone away.
 As a store clerk in a liquor store in East Lansing, Michigan many years ago, I was amazed by how many people wanted to buy alcohol on Christmas Eve when the state was legally "dry" for sales from 6 PM Christmas Eve to 7 AM on December 26.
 The drunken side of this holiday has been pushed from public view, but it's still there, done under the protective cover (and distraction) of the family-oriented celebrations around Christmas trees.

 3. God said not to use pagan customs to worship Him.